truongd8593/mfix/INSTALL.md

 ```shell
 > source ~/.cshrc
 ```

-Afterwards, MFIX can be configured from any directory by running the alias, configure_mfix.
-Users familiar with the creation of aliases may choose other various ways to define an alias (e.g., directly editing the .cshrc or .cshrc_aliases files).
-Users that use a different shell should create an alias with the respective shell resource file (e.g. bash shell users ~/.bashrc).
+Afterwards, MFIX can be configured from any directory by running the alias, `configure_mfix`.
+Users familiar with the creation of aliases may choose other various ways to define an alias (e.g., directly editing the `.cshrc` or `.cshrc_aliases` files).
+Users that use a different shell should create an alias with the respective shell resource file (e.g. bash shell users `~/.bashrc`).

-Passing arguments to the build script
+### Passing arguments to the build script

 Arguments may be passed to the build script to specify various options: compiler, optimization flags, SMP/DMP support, and other options.
 All configuration options can be displayed with:

 ```shell
 > ~/mfix-17.1/configure_mfix --help
 ```